kritishmohapatra/micropidash/paper.md

 The library has been validated on ESP32 and Raspberry Pi Pico 2 W boards and functions properly even in low-memory conditions typical of microcontroller systems.

+# State of the Field

+In the MicroPython community, web servers are usually implemented with blocking libraries such as `socket` or simple asynchronous wrappers.
+Current solutions such as `MicroWebSrv2` offer rich functionality but come with a large memory footprint, making them hard to integrate with devices that have very limited RAM, such as the original ESP8266, or with complex control loops running alongside the web server. `micropidash` bridges this gap by providing a minimalist state-driven dashboard instead of a full-fledged web server.

+# Software Design

+The software is designed around a singleton class named `Dashboard` that handles a list of widget objects.
+When a user adds a widget (for example, `add_toggle`), the backend marks its state in a global dictionary.
+The communication protocol follows a REST-lite paradigm where the frontend pulls the entire state dictionary as a JSON object.
+This makes the synchronization logic straightforward and prevents the microcontroller from having to handle complicated per-client session states.

+# Research Impact Statement

+`micropidash` is a low-cost, highly efficient tool for researchers in the Physical Sciences and Engineering.
+It eliminates the requirement for expensive proprietary DAQ (Data Acquisition) systems in basic laboratory setups by allowing real-time visualization directly on microcontrollers.
+It has already been used in the MicroPython community, as it is included in the **Awesome MicroPython** list.

+# AI Usage Disclosure

+The author wishes to acknowledge the use of generative AI tools (such as Google Gemini) during the development of this project.
+AI assistance was used for optimizing certain asynchronous logic in the MicroPython code, improving the documentation of the library, and organizing this paper according to JOSS formatting guidelines.
+All suggestions produced by the AI were reviewed, tested, and incorporated by the author to ensure technical correctness and system stability.

 # Acknowledgements

 The author would like to thank the MicroPython community and the maintainers of the Awesome MicroPython list for their recognition and support.